C-EO/gitea-gcloud-ubuntu/README.md

 cd public/img
 ```

+Feel free to download a copy of logo.png for a maintenance page (see [Part VI &#128279;](https://github.com/saegl5/gitea-gcloud-ubuntu#redirect-domain-for-maintenance))

+> Click on DOWNLOAD FILE at the top edge of the pop-up window.

 > Other SVG export formats could work, as well, but with Inkscape SVG or SVG (for export) the `make generate-images` command will generate the images completely.
 With other export formats, the command may not do so, for example with Affinity Designer's SVG (digital - high quality) preset, the command did not generate logo.png and favicon.png.

 Create an "img" directory in the working directory of your instance, and move everything into it